diaseu/readmeGenerator/readme.md

   ## Installation

-  Simply load console, run index.js and answer prompts.
+  Simply open a console, set directory to the folder containing index.js and run with the command >node index.js

   ## Usage

-  Simply load console, run index.js and answer prompts.
+  Simply open a console, set directory to the folder containing index.js and run with the command >node index.js

   ## Contributing

-  Powered by Inquirer npm
+  Powered by Inquirer package npm (https://www.npmjs.com/package/inquirer)

   ## Tests